-Transportation to Bay Base from the following schools is provided, as long as space is available: Lucille Moore Elementary students to Northside Waller Elementary students to Tommy Smith
+Transportation to Bay Base from the following schools is provided, as long as space is available: Lucille Moore Elementary students to Northside Waller Elementary students to Tommy Smith Patterson to Cedar Grove

 \\ Parents are responsible for arranging transportation from St. Andrews to their zoned school. \\